Pathway 2: Senior Leaders Pathway

 After your application has been reviewed, an interview will then be scheduled with a sub-committee of the NCC.
 The purpose of the interview is to seek further validation of your case study to assist with its presentation to the NCC.

 The AHRI certification team will contact you with interview time options and confirm this in advance.

 STEP 6: NCC CONSIDERATION

-The NCC meets three times per year to review applications for certification via the three pathways.
+The NCC meets up to four times per year to review applications for certification via the four pathways.